 Section 15.
 As specific needs arise, the President may appoint an ad-hoc committee to cover a certain need within the Association.

 Section 16.
 The President, Vice-President and Executive Director shall be members ex-officio of all committees with full voting privileges of voting.

 Section 17.
-EXECUTIVE COMMITTEE – There shall be an Executive Committee consisting of the President, Vice-President, Treasurer, Secretary, Past President and the Executive Director.
-The Executive Committee may act in place and stead of the Board of Directors between Board meetings on all matters, except those specifically reserved to the Board by these bylaws.
-Actions of the Executive Committee shall be reported to the Board at the nest regularly scheduled Board meeting.
+EXECUTIVE COMMITTEE – There shall be an Executive Committee consisting of the President, Vice-President, Treasurer, Secretary, Past President, and the Executive Director.
+The Executive Committee may act in the place and stead of the Board of Directors between Board meetings on all matters, except those specifically reserved to the Board by these bylaws.
+Actions of the Executive Committee shall be reported to the Board at the next regularly scheduled Board meeting.
 A majority of the Executive Committee shall constitute a quorum at any duly called meeting of the committee.
 The President shall call such meeting of the Executive Committee as the business of the Association may arise.

 Section 18.
 All TRVA committee chairpersons appointed by the President shall have the option of adding committee members to their respective committees.